Understanding the Cost Breakdown of Laminated Beams: Pricing, Labor, Material, and Equipment

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 So let's take a closer look at the spreadsheet itself.
-And let's resort down to master format item number 061813.
-And that's called laminated beams 3 inch by 7 1⁄2 inch by 19 feet each with a radius of 13 feet 9 inches.
+And let's refer to MasterFormat item number 061813.
+That's called laminated beams—3-inch by 7½-inch by 19-foot, each with a radius of 13 feet 9 inches.

-The term laminated beams is sometimes referred to as glue laminated beams that you'll find on your takeoff sheet.
-And also if you look at the description right alongside of that, it's also referred to as glue lam beams.
-Just understand that all three of them are one of the same.
+The term laminated beams is sometimes referred to as glue laminated beams, as you'll find on your takeoff sheet.
+And also, if you look at the description right alongside that, it's also referred to as glue lam beams.
+Just understand that all three of them are one and the same.

 Whether it be laminated beams, glue laminated beams, or glue lam beams, they're all the same.
-We might look at laminated beams and ask ourselves, do we price it out by the foot or by the each?
-Well apparently our supplier is telling us that it's a unique item and needs to be priced out by the each.
-We have four each, we have a labor cost, which is 65, and then we have a total labor amount.
+We might look at laminated beams and ask ourselves, do we price it by the foot or by each?
+Well, apparently our supplier is telling us that it's a unique item and needs to be priced out by each.
+We have four units, with a labor cost of $65, and then we have a total labor amount.

 Then you have equipment.
-And the reason for the equipment in this case is it's going to take some special equipment to hoist these beams into place and hold them while they're being framed around.
-So in that particular case, it's 16.53 each.
+And the reason for the equipment in this case is it requires special equipment to hoist these beams into place and hold them while they're being framed.
+So in that particular case, it's $16.53 each.

 Learn Construction Estimating